-At TP ICAP, we aim to create an environment that is inclusive, diverse and that harnesses talent from all backgrounds.
-‘Include’ is the third pillar of our ‘A Voice For All’ corporate responsibility strategy and is about building the diverse and skilled workforce we need for the future.
+At TP ICAP we aim to create an environment that is inclusive, diverse and harnesses talent from all backgrounds.
+‘Include’ is the third pillar of our ‘A Voice for All’ corporate social responsibility strategy and is about building the diverse and skilled workforce we need for the future.

-We are committed to improving levels of gender, ethnic and socio-economic diversity across the business and ensuring all our employees have a voice.
-This is why we’ve signed the Women in Finance Charter.
+We are committed to improving levels of gender diversity, ethnic and socio-economic diversity across the business and ensuring all our employees have a voice.
+This was why we signed the Women in Finance Charter.

 The Women in Finance Charter reflects the government’s aspiration to see gender balance at all levels across financial services organisations.
 We agree a balanced workforce is good for business – it is good for our clients, our shareholders and – most importantly – our employees.

-- Recruitment: To help us attract the best female talent and improve female representation across the business, we are ensuring our recruitment providers offer short-lists for advertised roles including at least one woman.
-We are also providing unconscious bias training to senior managers.
+- recruitment - by ensuring our recruitment providers offer short-lists for advertised roles including at least one woman; and by providing unconscious bias training for senior managers;

-- Development: To help women progress and reach their full potential at every level across our business, we are launching mentoring initiatives and have established an advisory board that supports our initiatives and internal colleague networks.
+- development - to help women reach their full potential at every level across our business through mentoring initiatives and through support from our connect D&I advisory board and our women’s networks globally and,

-- Culture: To create an inclusive environment for women, we are reviewing and improving our family friendly policies, creating new guidelines for flexible working and doing more to increase the visibility and acceptability of options for all employees with caring responsibilities.
+- culture - through our ongoing championing of an inclusive environment through a number of enhanced family friendly policies and guidelines on flexible working and by doing more to increase the visibility and acceptability of options for all employees with caring responsibilities.

 EXPERT INSIGHT & ANALYSIS